 In-person

 Add some flair to your debate viewing with election-themed packs of cupcakes from Cupcake Royale, decked out in red, white, and blue with messages like "keep your laws off my cupcakes" and images of RBG.
 They're available for pickup or for delivery—quantities are limited, so pre-orders are recommended for in-person pickup.
-The cupcakes are also available as part of SAVOR Seattle's RISE For Equality Box, a tribute to Ruth Bader Ginsburg with goodies from nine women-owned companies, including Cupcake Royale, Rachel's Ginger Beer, Hot Cakes, Fran's Chocolates, Gourmondo Like List , Seattle Chocolate Company Like List , Girl Meets Dirt, Toffee O!, and Cookies with Tiffany.
+The cupcakes are also available as part of SAVOR Seattle's RISE For Equality Box, a tribute to Ruth Bader Ginsburg with goodies from nine women-owned companies, including Cupcake Royale, Rachel's Ginger Beer, Hot Cakes, Fran's Chocolates, Gourmondo List , Seattle Chocolate Company List , Girl Meets Dirt, Toffee O!, and Cookies with Tiffany.
 The boxes will be available for delivery on October 7 and 14, and $5 from each will be donated to the ACLU, which runs the Women's Rights Project that Ginsburg co-founded.

 Various locations